 Beyond the target of 30% canopy cover, the UFS includes shorter-term goals and objectives to protect and grow the City's urban forest and engage the community to care for and contribute to the City's urban forest.

-Implementing staged actions, monitoring progress reviewing and improving the UFS periodically will help achieve the goals and actions.
+Implementing staged actions, monitoring progress, reviewing and improving the UFS periodically will help achieve the goals and actions.
+This process is outlined in Section 7.

 The shorter-term goals are: